Introduction

 Optional Interfacing

-Section titled “Optional Interfacing”While not required, these tools can be used in conjunction with FBTK for advanced workflows:
+Section titled “Optional Interfacing”While not required, FBTK works effectively alongside the following tools for advanced workflows:

-- RDKit: Useful for advanced topology manipulation via RDKit objects.
+- RDKit: Useful for importing topologies from existing RDKit objects.